kxtcd950/pitempsensors/README.md

 }
 ```

 * "sensordir" and "sensorregex" are used to find the sensor devices; this is done by looking for all files in the directory associated with "sensordir" and applying the regex "sensorregex" to each filename.
 Files which match are deemed to be sensors.
+These two items will default to ```"/sys/bus/w1/devices/"``` and ```"[0-9a-f]{2}-[0-9a-f]{12}"``` respectively.
+If you don't mess with udev's confiuration, these two items' defaults will work fine.
 * "sensornames" is a list of key: pair values mapping the computer generated sensor names into nice human readable names.
 The key is the device filename and the value is the human readable name.
 * "mqttsrv" is the name (or IP address) of the MQTT server to publish the read values onto.
 * "mqttuser" and "mqttpass" are the username and password to use to authenticate to the MQTT broker.
 You *do* use authentication on your broker, don't you?